 Prebiotics, on the other hand, are not alive but rather work to enhance the naturally occurring growth and benefits of the good microbes.
 Prebiotics are multipliers of good microbes, where as probiotics add microbes.
 It does no good to feed probiotics unless they are nourished and placed in an environment where they can flourish.

 Both prebiotics and probiotics are commonly used in high performance horse diets as they can help make a difference in keeping the horse functioning at its best.
 Young and aged horses also benefit from probiotic and prebiotic use, as their intestinal tracts usually are not functioning at peak efficiency.
 Foals for instance, lack a fully balanced level of bacteria in their systems and thus cannot completely and effectively digest food.
 Aged horses on the other hand often have intestinal scarring or other conditions that make it difficult for them to digest and absorb their food.

 AMAFERM® can help in all of these instances.
 AMAFERM is a prebiotic that was created using a select strain of Aspergillus oryzae from a proprietary process yielding a product that is solely engineered and manufactured for animal diets.
 AMAFERM has been extensively researched by universities and private facilities worldwide with more than 100 peer reviewed published papers that prove its impact on the microbes and the animal in which those microbes reside.
 The good news is that AMAFERM is in all of our Vitalize equine products.
-So whether you are looking for a paste, top-dress or loose mineral your horse will be able to benefit from our prebiotic.
+So whether you are looking for a gel, top-dress or loose mineral your horse will be able to benefit from our prebiotic.